The dynamics of scalar-field Quintom cosmological models: The model

-The results of the local stability analysis is shown in Table \ref{ep_table}.
+The results of the local stability analysis are shown in Table \ref{ep_table}.
 We can also determine the global dynamics and present the phase portraits.
 In Fig.~\ref{fig:1} the flow of the vector $(\Phi, h)$ given by \eqref{systA}-\eqref{systB} is presented for $\lambda=0.5, \kappa=1.5$.
 In Fig.~\ref{fig:1a},\ref{fig:1b} the parameter values used are $\lambda=1.0,\kappa=1.5$ and $\lambda=3.0, \kappa=1.5$, respectively.

 The main focus of the analysis is to investigate whether different orbits inflate.
-The condition for a point in the phase space to be inflationary, using the deceleration parameter, $q$, is defined by
+The condition for a point in the phase space to be inflationary, using the deceleration parameter, $q$, is given by

-which, using equation (11), in terms of the dimensionless variables becomes
+which, using equation (11), in terms of the dimensionless variables, becomes

 The results are presented in Table~\ref{ep_table}.
-We see that there is a region of the parameter space that allows for two periods of inflation.
+We see a parameter space region allowing for two periods of inflation.
 One such example is Fig.~\ref{fig:1}.
 The expanding region of the phase diagram contains the saddle $H$ in the interior region and a sink $E$ on the boundary.
 Both points are inflationary (as are $G$ and $F$).
-At $H$ both fields contribute to inflation, while $E$ corresponds to standard single-field inflation.
-We can see that there exist orbits that approach a saddle and inflate for an arbitrarily long time, then approach the sink and inflate asymptotically once again.
-This is shown in more detail in Fig.~\ref{skeleton}.
+At $H$, both fields contribute to inflation, while $E$ corresponds to standard single-field inflation.
+We can see that there exist orbits that approach a saddle and inflate for an arbitrarily long time, then approach the sink and inflate asymptotically again.
+That is shown in more detail in Fig.~\ref{skeleton}.